 Yaaaay!
 You made it!
 Welcome to Melbourne!
 Melbourne is the capital of the state of Victoria and is an amazing city!

 There are so many things to do in Melbourne!
-The CBD is always a good start with Flinders Station, down to Remembrance Monument (where you can get a very nice view on the city).
+The CBD is always a good start with Flinders Station, down to Remembrance Monument (where you can get a very nice view of the city).
 Carlton, the Italian quarter, is great for food and coffee.
 If you want to go to the beach, you need to go to Saint-Kilda.
-Only beach in the city, this is a very nice suburb.
+The only beach in the city, this is a very nice suburb.
 Very lively!

 If you like street art, you need to check out Fitzroy.

-Personally, I’d recommend booking a hotel or hostel in St Kilda or Carlton as they are very nice neighbouroods.
+ACCOMMODATION IN MELBOURNE: Personally, I’d recommend booking a hotel or hostel in St Kilda or Carlton as they are very nice neighbourhoods.
 It’s easy to access the CBD from there.

 Length: 1200 km